OctopusDeploy/docs/docs/approvals/index.md

 hideInThisSection: true
 ---

-Octopus currently supports blocking deployments for a project and environment based on the approval status of a Change Request in a supported ITSM system.
-Currently, both ServiceNow and Jira Service Desk are supported.
+Octopus Deploy includes dedicated integrations for popular ITSM systems to help support blocking deployments for a project and environment based on the approval status of a Change Request.

 For more information, read our documentation on [Service Now Integration](service-now/index.md) and [Jira Service Management Integration](jira-service-management/index.md).